raju446/ComplianceQuest/README.md

 1. Open the Developer Console.
 2. Navigate to **Execute Anonymous**.
-3. Run the following command:
+3. Run the following command:-

     **PartToProductScheduler.scheduleJob();**